VDK/WLM-table-gen/README.md

 * Coordinates returned by Google Maps are tested on their accuracy
 * A cookie is used to do the aforementioned
 * A distinction is made between the name of the municipality and the name of its Wikipedia page
+* Google Maps bug where â, ë and é's caused problems fixed

 License
 -------